-Opening the article with a quote from Frank Zappa and comparing white space to being like that of the space between notes in music works as a clever metaphor for the crucial role that white space plays when it comes to design.
-Steven likens lack of whitespace to being ‘noise’ and introduces the idea that without white space the design components become lost in the flurry of information that is trying to be conveyed.
+Opening the article with a quote from Frank Zappa comparing white space to the space between notes in music works is a brilliant metaphor for the crucial role that white space plays when it comes to design.
+Steven likens lack of white space to being ‘noise’ and introduces the idea that without white space the design components become lost in the flurry of information that is trying to be conveyed.

 The article continues to break down the three main uses of white space into: putting your elements into groups, identifying the most important parts of the design and making the text easier for your viewers to read.
-Steven explains how these three elements create continuity within your design and allows the space to give your readers a rest to absorb information.
-The design element that allows both easy absorption of information as the design is not overly cluttered and at the same time guides your audience on where to pay attention to.
+Steven explains how these three elements create continuity within your design and allows easy absorption of information, whilst at the same time guiding your audience's attention.

 The article continues to break down the three main uses of white space into: putting your elements into groups, identifying the most important parts of the design and making the text easier for your viewers to read.

 Once done with a collective overview of the use of white space, Steven moves to identifying types of white space and the parts that they play in helping make a design an effective communicator of information.
 Steven identifies the two types as “micro” and “macro” whitespace.
-He explains that micro whitespace is what makes the text eligible to the reader and that macro whitespace is how to separate elements in your design to determine the amount of emphasis on each item in the design.
+He explains that micro whitespace is what makes the text eligible to the reader, and macro whitespace separates elements in your design to determine the emphasis on each item in the design.

 Fluid, Fixed or Too Much?

 The article then moves on to identify fixed and fluid layouts and then discuss the pros and cons.
-Steven points out that having a more fluid design for your web page means less control over how the whitespace will work across different platforms and appears to take a, understandably, less favourable stance towards fluid website design.
-The reasoning here is that fluid design means that the whitespace is not fixed and, as Steven explains, means that when a browser size changes the whitespace can drastically be affected and become an unpleasurable experience for your readers.
+Steven points out that having a more fluid design for your web page means less control over how the whitespace will work across different platforms and appears to take an understandably less favourable stance towards fluid website design.
+The reasoning here is that fluid design means that the whitespace is not fixed and, as Steven explains, this means that when browser size changes, the whitespace can drastically be affected and become an unpleasurable experience for your readers.